-

 - The leaves are rich in amino acids that strengthen follicles and keep them healthy.

-- Curry leaves and lemon juice reduces pimple scars to make your face scar-free.
+- Curry leaves and lemon juice reduce pimple scars to make your face scar-free.

 - These are a good source of proteins and beta-carotene that prevent hair loss and thinning.